Emmakaranja1/Library-Plarfom/README.md

 # Library Platform

-A PostgreSQL-based library management system that allows tracking of books, categories, and availability.
+A modern library management system built with SQLAlchemy and Typer CLI that allows tracking of books, categories, and members.

 ## Features

+- Command-line interface for easy management
-- Book management (add, update, delete, list)
+- Book management (list, add, update, delete)
-- Category management (add, update, delete, list)
+- Category and Member management
-- Inventory tracking (total and available copies)
+- Database integration with SQLAlchemy ORM
-- ISBN and publication date tracking
+- Clean architecture with controllers and models

 ## Technologies Used

 - Python 3.10
+- SQLAlchemy (ORM for database operations)
+- Typer (CLI interface)
-- PostgreSQL
+- PostgreSQL database
 - psycopg2 (PostgreSQL adapter for Python)
 - python-dotenv (for environment variable management)